A money strategy for your Italy trip

-After the overall itinerary has been finalized and hotels, guides, transfers, and restaurants have been booked for trip planning clients, we usually have a conversation about a money strategy for their trip.
+After the overall itinerary has been finalized and hotels, guides, transfers, and restaurants have been booked for trip-planning clients, I usually address Italy travel money questions and talk about a strategy for their trip.
 Most travelers want to know:

-The answers are: it depends; yes; no; and in my opinion, no. To expand on that, here’s my advice.
+The answers are: it depends; yes; and no, though that is changing.
+To expand on that, here’s my advice.

 The Plan

-Plan to use your ATM card to get Euros from Italian cash machines, and use your Visa or Mastercard to pay for hotels and other items where possible (American Express is not as widely accepted, but if it’s your favorite card, bring it as an additional card, just not as your only card).
-I know plenty of people who arrive in Italy with no Euros, use an ATM card to get cash as needed and use a credit card where possible and have no problems – and I have done this on many trips.
-NOTE: Italy (and much of Europe) is moving away from signatures on credit cards and instead they use a PIN number, so in some cases (like at train station automated ticket machines) use your debit card + PIN rather than credit card.
+Plan to use your debit card to get cash in euros from Italian ATMs, and use your Visa or Mastercard to pay for hotels and other expenses or purchases where possible.
+Keep in mind that American Express is not as widely accepted as other cards; if it’s your preferred card, bring it as an additional card, just not as your only card.
+I know plenty of people who arrive in Italy with no cash in euros and use their debit card to get cash as needed from local ATMs and pay via their credit card where possible with no problems – and I have done this on many trips.

 In order for this to work, you should:

-If locating a currency exchange in the airport makes you feel better than counting on an ATM, then by all means bring USD and exchange it in the airport.
-I walk off the plane and look for an ATM, but there’s nothing wrong with bringing a few hundred dollars in cash and exchanging it when you arrive to get you started.
-But after leaving the airport or train station, finding an ATM may be easier than finding a currency exchange.
+If locating a currency exchange in the airport makes you feel better than counting on an ATM, then bring USD and exchange them in the airport.
+I walk off the plane and look for an ATM, but there’s nothing wrong with bringing a few hundred dollars in cash and exchanging it when you arrive to get started.
+But after leaving the airport or train station, finding an ATM is much easier than finding a currency exchange or bank that offers this service.

-One additional tip: if you happen to have friends who have returned from a Euro country before you leave for Italy, ask if they’d like to sell you their Euros.
+One additional tip: if you happen to have friends who have returned from a euro-currency country before you leave for Italy, ask if they’d like to sell you their leftover euros.

 The Backup Plan

-Let’s say your ATM card gets eaten, or your Visa card gets frozen, or your bag with your entire wallet gets lost or stolen — what then?
-Revert to the Backup Plan: bring another credit card (my backup is my Mastercard) and a second ATM card – from another account if possible, because if your account is frozen, another ATM card for the same account won’t work either.
+Let’s say your debit card gets eaten by the ATM, or your Visa card gets frozen, or your bag with your entire wallet gets lost or stolen — what then?
+Revert to the Backup Plan: bring another credit card (my backup is my Mastercard) and a second debit card.
+This alternative debit card should be attached to an alternative bank account (if possible), because if your account is frozen, another card for the same account won’t work either.
 Put these backup cards in a different yet safe place, like in your passport holder, your camera bag, your computer bag, or the hotel safe.
 Just keep the backup cards separate so they don’t get misplaced or stolen at the same time as the original ones.

 The Backup to the Backup Plan